 In this article, Thai Bui from Bazaarvoice describes how Bazaarvoice leverages Alluxio to build a tiered storage architecture with AWS S3 to maximize performance and minimize operating costs on running Big Data analytics on AWS EC2.
 This blog is an abbreviated version of the full-length technical whitepaper (coming soon) which aims to provide the following takeaways:

-- Common challenges in performance and cost to build an efficient big data analytics platform on AWS.
+- Common challenges in slow performance and cost to build an efficient big data analytics platform on AWS.

 - How to setup Hive metastore to leverage Alluxio as the storage tier for “hot tables” backed by all tables on AWS S3 as the source of truth.

 - How to setup tiered storage within Alluxio based on ZFS and NVMe on EC2 instances to maximize the read performance